segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 ##### Do I need to create Glue databases?

-No, Data Lakes will automatically create a Glue database per source.
-This database will be named as the source slug.
+No, Data Lakes automatically creates one Glue database per source.
+This database uses the source slug as its name.

 ##### What IAM role do I use in the Settings page?